deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13924/index.md

 > </details>

-> This table presents the number of training, validation, and test samples for several 3D semantic segmentation datasets, including the newly generated ARKit LabelMaker dataset, highlighting its significantly larger size compared to existing datasets.
+> Table 1 shows the size of different datasets used for training and evaluation in the paper, highlighting the significantly larger size of the ARKit LabelMaker dataset compared to existing ones.

 </details>